jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 ### User-Specific Fields

-The following fields support an optional **user selector** that allows you to check playback data for a specific user instead of the playlist/collection owner:
+The following fields support an optional **user selector** that allows you to check playback data for a specific user:

 - **Is Played**
 - **Is Favorite**